-EBL wants to attract, retain and motivate top talents to meet its sustainable growth.
+EBL wants to attract, retain and motivate top talents to grow sustainably.
 The bank offers a competitive pay and benefits package to create an exemplary team for this sustainable growth.
 Our compensation and benefits strategy combines the need to maintain a high performance culture along with market competitiveness.
 A bi-annual benchmarking exercise makes sure that employees' pay is competitive.
+The latest market survey was conducted in 2021 and accordingly the revised salary has been implemented from December 2021.
 Moving between pay scales depends on the individuals' performance and we reward employees accordingly.